 We Grow Microgreens, LLC began in a sunroom addition in Tim and Lisa's home in Roslindale, MA.

 In March 2018, Tim and Lisa were conveyed the deed to the land in Hyde Park, MA.
 The land was privately owned until 1994, when the City foreclosed on the land.
 Since then, it had been Held in Department of Neighborhood Development’s inventory of city-owned vacant land.
 The land now holds an agricultural deed restriction.

 Work began in clearing the land!
-Parts of the drainage ditch were filled with plastic bottles and invasive plants.
-The ditch is clean and clear of weeds and trash due to our clean-up efforts.
+Parts of the stormwater drainage ditch that runs through our property were filled with thousands of bottles and invasive plants like Japanese Knotweed and multi-flora rose.
+The ditch is now clean and clear of weeds and trash due to our clean-up efforts.

 Before the Hyde Park Greenhouse was built, operations ran out of this small net zero greenhouse on the site.

-Two 3,500 sq. ft. rainwater collection tanks sit underneath our greenhouse, collecting gutter run-off from the roof.
+Two 3,500 gallon rainwater collection tanks sit underneath our greenhouse, collecting rainwater from the roof.

-Our greenhouse was completed in _______ and we began growing on racks.
+Our greenhouse structure was completed in August 2019 and we began growing on racks.

-In _______, we began installation of flood benches, a water conserving feature of the greenhouse.
-The benches were finished and in use by _______.
+In February, we began installation of heated flood benches, a water and energy conserving feature of the greenhouse.
+The benches were finished and in use by April.

 The Community Preservation Act Path